tleung999/tleung999.github.io/_posts/2014-05-29-inheritance-vs-composition.markdown

 * * *

-Actions on the child override the action on the parent.
+2.Actions on the child override the action on the parent.

 If we have the following example.
 {% highlight ruby linenos %}